cloudnativegeo/cloudnativegeo.org/content/_index.md

 ## FAQs

 ### What is cloud-native geospatial data?
-Cloud-native data formats are structured to allow users to use [HTTP range requests](https://en.wikipedia.org/wiki/Byte_serving) to efficiently access specific data needed for analysis.
+Cloud-Native data formats are structured to allow users to use [HTTP range requests](https://en.wikipedia.org/wiki/Byte_serving) to efficiently access specific data needed for analysis.
 These formats are well-suited to be hosted in cloud [object storage](https://en.wikipedia.org/wiki/Object_storage) services which are designed to serve large volumes of data using generic RESTful / HTTP data transfer protocols.

 Examples of cloud-native geospatial data formats include: